9William/Store5Forecast/README.md

 - EN

 This is my first Machine Learning project, where I predict family prices / sales on store5.

+Model that i have used for Time Series : SARIMAX, Stacked LSTM dan Facebook Prohpet

 Here are some Google Colab notebooks to see the top 10 models based on families with the highest sales.